 Your healthcare provider should check your white blood cell count and liver function:

-TECFIDERA may cause serious side effects such as allergic reactions, PML, which is a rare brain infection that usually leads to death or severe disability, decreases in your white blood cells, and liver problems.
+TECFIDERA may cause serious side effects, including allergic reactions, PML, which is a rare brain infection that usually leads to death or severe disability, decreases in your white blood cell count, liver problems, herpes zoster infections (shingles), and other serious infections.

 Darla: My doctor did discuss how we were going to watch my white blood cell count, and I get my blood work done every 6 months, and so far it has always come back in the normal ranges.
 As far as the liver, I am getting that checked now on a regular basis and that has come back within normal ranges as well.
 I had a great experience because my doctor went over everything I needed to know about the common side effects of TECFIDERA.
 I recommend everyone to talk to their doctor, or healthcare staff, about what to expect.
 My husband, he tries to be at most of my appointments.
 He’s a big part of my life, and obviously MS is a big part of my life, so we make most of the decisions together.